 Today, years later, if negative thoughts or questions arise I observe them for what they are—fleeting, and not particularly noteworthy or interesting—and change my perspective and focus accordingly.
 In short: I’m in the driver’s seat now.
 I’m in control.

-My girlfriend and I would eventually part ways, and I have experienced none of my former obsessive jealous impulses in the relationships that have followed.
+My girlfriend and I would eventually part ways, and I have successfully managed and overcome obsessive jealous impulses in relationships which have followed.
 In short:

 I beat retroactive jealousy for good.
 And you can too.